H20-Jenish/Detection-lab/README.md

 - Captured and analyzed packet data for breach investigation with Wireshark.

 ### 6.0 [System and Network Hardening](https://github.com/H20-Jenish/Detection-lab/blob/main/6.0%20System%20and%20Network%20Hardening/6.0%20System%20and%20Network%20Hardening.md)
 - Hardened servers by disabling unused services and enforcing strict policies.
 - Secured IIS by implementing HTTPS and mitigating web application vulnerabilities.
 - Shared storage on TrueNAS was protected using encryption and ACLs.

 ### 7.0 [File Storage Security](https://github.com/H20-Jenish/Detection-lab/blob/main/7.0%20File%20Storage%20Security/7.0%20File%20Storage%20Security.md)
-- Configure TrueNAS for secure file storage, integrate it with Active Directory for user authentication, and implement encryption techniques to protect data at rest and in transit.
+- Configure TrueNAS for secure file storage, integrate it with Active Directory for user authentication and implement encryption techniques to protect data at rest and in transit.
 - Establish access control mechanisms with authentication and authorization, and use Wazuh to monitor file storage activities for anomalies or potential threats.
 - Identify and address common storage-related risks, such as unauthorized access and data leakage, by applying appropriate security measures.

 ## Network Topology
 ![Detection lab layout](https://github.com/user-attachments/assets/f9548839-61d6-4daf-bba1-647d1f250bf8)
 <br> <a> Ref.
 1: Network Layout for Lab </a></br>